zhugchzo/infer_nonstation_dynamics/README.md

-# Revealing dynamics of non-stationary complex systems from data
+# Revealing dynamics of non-autonomous complex systems from data

 This is the code repository to accompnay the article:

-***Revealing dynamics of non-stationary complex systems from data.*** *Chengzuo Zhuge, Zheng Jiang, Zhefan Xu, Wei Chen.*
+***Revealing dynamics of non-autonomous complex systems from data.*** *Chengzuo Zhuge, Zheng Jiang, Zhefan Xu, Wei Chen.*

 # Requirements